szaumoor/ZSTweaks/ZSTweaks/README.md

 - **Katanas, Scimitars**: 9-18% chance to inflict 1d9+bonus/1d7+bonus of slashing damage
 - **Ninja-tos, Wakizashis, Slings**: 16-25% chance inflict 1d7+bonus/1d3+bonus of slashing/piercing/missile damage
 - **Short Swords, Clubs**: 26-35% chance to inflict 1d5+bonus of piercing/crushing damage
-- **Bows, Crossbows**: 31-40% chance to inflict 1d5 or 1d7 of missile damage
+- **Bows, Crossbows**: 31-40% chance to inflict 1d5 or 1d7 of missile damage, respectively
-- **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage
+- **Darts, Daggers**: 43-52% chance to inflict 2 + bonus / 2 (rounded down), 1d3+bonus of missile or piercing damage, respectively

 The extra damage dealt, assuming a failed saving throw and before resistances, is *never* lower than 2.

-A counterbalance is also added such that this damage forces a Save vs. Breath that the target must save against to take only half of the damage.
+A counterbalance is also added such that this damage forces a save vs. Breath that the target must save against to take only half of the damage.
 This saving throw bonus or penalty depends on the wielder's current dexterity, which improves up to DEX 24, and this save's penalty increases by the enchantment level as well.
 For example, if you have a Long Sword +0 that gets a +2 bonus at a particular level of dexterity, using a Long Sword +3 would make it a penalty of -1 instead.
 More details:

 - **Katanas**: +0 katanas at DEX <12 force a save at +7 bonus; progresses up to 0 at DEX >=24
 - **Long swords, Scimitars**: +0 weapons at DEX <12 force a save vs. +6; progresses up to -1 at DEX >=24